 Alternative 4A does not require monitoring or five-year reviews.
 Alternative 4B would likely require monitoring and five-year reviews for the disposal location on the TCAAP property.
 However, the area planned for disposed sediment management at TCAAP is no longer available for use; therefore, Alternative 4B is not implementable and cannot be selected as a remedy.
 Although Alternatives 6A and 6B include five-year reviews, these alternatives result in a small area that would require monitoring.
 Note that, similar to Alternative 4B, because the area planned for disposed sediment management at TCAAP is no longer available for use, Alternative 6B is not implementable and cannot be selected as a remedy.
-Alternatives 5, 7, 8, and 9 have equivalent long-term monitoring and five-year review requirements.
+Alternative 6B is not implementable and cannot be selected as a remedy.
+Alternative 5, 7, 8, and 9 have equivalent long-term monitoring and five-year review requirements.
 Monitoring will be required to verify the integrity of the covers in areas where sediment is above the CUL.
 Alternative 8 would likely require less maintenance compared to Alternatives 7 and 9 because the CAD would be located in the deeper portion of the lake where erosion is less likely.